Washington plays hardball with Chevron's Venezuela license over Mexico talks

 Chevron's request has become entangled with the U.S. State Department's wider political discussions, and rising Congressional opposition ahead of November U.S. elections to any move that can benefit Maduro, whose 2018 reelection was not recognized by Washington.

-On Tuesday, U.S. Department of State officials Brian Nichols, Juan Gonzalez and Ambassador for Venezuelan Affairs James Story met in Washington with Geraldo Blythe and other representatives of the Unitary Platform, the Venezuelan opposition group, two of the people said.
+On Tuesday, U.S. Department of State official Brian Nichols, White House senior policy advisor Juan Gonzalez and Ambassador for Venezuelan Affairs James Story met in Washington with Geraldo Blyde and at least five other representatives of the Venezuelan opposition, the people said.

-The group discussed the need to keep pushing for talks in Mexico by month's end, the people said.
+The group discussed the need to keep pushing for talks in Mexico and the possibility of using Venezuelan government money frozen in international bank accounts, particularly in Europe, for humanitarian aid, the people said.

-The State Department did not immediately respond to a request to comment on the meeting.
+Nichols, other U.S. officials and members of Venezuela's Unitary Platform opposition group held talks over "progress on a return to negotiations with the Maduro regime in Mexico City and the ongoing humanitarian, political and economic crisis in Venezuela," a State Department spokesperson said.

 Chevron did not have a comment.